sebastian-nehrdich/sebastian-nehrdich.github.io/_pages/about.md

 News
 =====
+- 12/2024: Upcoming talk at the International Symposium on Buddhist Studies and Digital Humanities at the University of Tokyo: "MITRA Search: Exploring Buddhist Literature Preserved in Classical Asian Languages with Multilingual Approximate Search" on December 22nd, 2024, at Ito International Research Center.
+The symposium commemorates 100 Years of the Taishō Tripiṭaka and 30 Years of SAT.
 - 11/2024: Upcoming public online talk: I will present the Dharmamitra project as part of the "Manuscriptology and digital humanities online lecture series" at Heidelberg University on Friday, Nov 22th, 9am CET.
 [Click here](https://www.sai.uni-heidelberg.de/en/events-at-sai/dharmamitra-2024-11-22) for the Zoom link and further details.
 - 9/2024: New publication out: Nehrdich, S., Hellwig, O., & Keutzer, K. (2024).
 "One Model is All You Need: ByT5-Sanskrit, a Unified Model for Sanskrit NLP Tasks."
 In <i>Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (Findings)</i>.
 - 8/2024: New publication out: Meelen, Marieke, Sebastian Nehrdich and Kurt Keutzer, “Breakthroughs in Tibetan NLP & Digital Humanities”, Revue d’Etudes Tibétaines, no. 72, Juillet 2024, pp. 5-25.